Alejandro Espejo and Japie De Klerk lead the Golden Hurricane

 Golden Hurricane will face Waves at 6 p.m.
 May 18 in the NCAA Round of 16

 Liversage named Assistant Coach of the Year, Watling named Senior of the Year

-Thomas Liversage is currently serving his fourth year as an assistant men's tennis coach at The University of Tulsa.
-The Hurricane has posted a 57-28 record in his first three years, and the team has reached the NCAA Tournament each year.
-Tulsa advanced to the NCAA Round of 16 for the first program history in 2011 and earned a berth in the Round of 16 in 2012.
+Thomas Liversage is currently serving his fifth year as an assistant men's tennis coach at The University of Tulsa.
+The Hurricane has posted a 73-37 record in his first four years, and the team has reached the NCAA Tournament each year.
+Tulsa advanced to the NCAA Round of 16 for the first time in school history in 2011 and repeated that success in 2012.

-Liversage also helped coach two C-USA Players of the Year (Marcelo Arevalo, Ashley Watling), two C-USA Freshmen of the Year (Arevalo, Japie De Klerk), six all-conference performers, five nationally ranked individuals and four ranked doubles teams.
+Liversage also helped coach two C-USA Players of the Year (Marcelo Arevalo, Ashley Watling), two C-USA Freshmen of the Year (Arevalo, Japie De Klerk), 10 all-conference performers, seven nationally ranked individuals and four ranked doubles teams.

 Liversage came to Tulsa after serving as an assistant coach on the University of San Diego staff in 2008-09.
 He helped guide the Toreros to a West Coast Conference Championship finals appearance.
 San Diego also spent a total of 11 weeks ranked in the Intercollegiate Tennis Association national team poll, including a season-high ranking of No. 50 from Feb.
 3-18.

 Before joining the San Diego coaching staff, Liversage enjoyed a successful playing career with the Toreros from 2004-08.
 He was a four-year letterwinner, a six time All-West Coast Conference selection and an NCAA Championship participant in both singles and doubles.